cvrac/graph-shortest-paths/README.md

-SIGMOD PROGRAMMING CONTEST 2016
+# SIGMOD PROGRAMMING CONTEST 2016 - Software Development Project 2017

+# Team:
+* Ioannis Papatsoris
-Implemented by Ioannis Papatsoris, Christos Vrachas
+* Christos Vrachas

 In graph theory, the shortest path problem is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimized.
 This is a fundamental and well-studied combinatorial optimization problem with many practical uses: from GPS navigation to routing schemes in computer networks; search engines apply solutions to this problem on website interconnectivity graphs and social networks apply them on graphs of peoples' relationships.